muggy8/improbable/from-me-to-me/dPRPjiiM.md

 "Ahh... reinforcements..." the fallen elf whispered looking blankly into my eyes.

-Part of me was worried that I had been recognized but the deep red hair that filled the corner of my vision killed that thought just as fast as it had started.
+Part of me was worried that I had been recognized but the deep red hair that crept into the corner of my vision killed that thought just as fast as it had started.

 I simply looked down at my fallen sister and shook my head.